simonsabin/sql-docs/docs/relational-databases/system-stored-procedures/sp-invoke-external-rest-endpoint-transact-sql.md

 #### [ @payload = ] N'*request_payload*'

-Unicode string in a JSON, XML, or TEXT format that contains the payload to send to the HTTPS REST endpoint.
-Payloads must be a valid JSON document, a well formed XML document, or text. *@payload* is **nvarchar(max)** with no default.
+The payload to send to the HTTPS REST endpoint.
+Must be a valid JSON document, a well formed XML document, or text. *@payload* is **nvarchar(max)** type with no default.

 #### [ @headers = ] N'*headers*'